Modeling the spatial growth of cities: Spatial dynamics in geography and economics

 This model predicts that the construction of a highway reshapes the city.
 In the angular sector influenced by the highway, commuting times are reduced.
 As a result: \begin{enumerate} \item Land becomes more accessible, lowering rents and increasing supply. \item The fringe $r_f(\phi)$ extends farther out, enabling suburbanization in that sector. \item The average utility level $u^M$ increases, reflecting improved accessibility. \end{enumerate}

 Baum-Snow explores this model via simulations using the utility function $U(z,s) = z + \alpha \log s$.
 In a representative metropolitan area, where initially half the population lives within the central city, introducing the first highway reduces the central city's population share by approximately 13\%.
 The second and third rays cause additional declines of 11\% and 9\%, respectively.
 Beyond the third, the marginal effect diminishes, with each additional highway decreasing the central share by about 1 percentage point less than the previous one.
 This result suggests a nonlinear saturation effect: early rays reshape the city significantly, but additional rays yield diminishing returns in terms of suburban expansion.
+These findings help understanding the empirical observations discussed in~\ref{subsec:impact}.